danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 A Stop Order to sell will execute if the stock's price >= order's price.

-.. note:: Stop Orders do **not** take into account the fact that transactions can
-          influence a stock's price.
-Limit Orders, however, do take this into account.

-          For example, assume you have a Limit Order set to purchase a stock at
-          $5.
-Then, the stock's price drops to $5 and your Limit Order executes.
-          However, the transaction causes the stock's price to increase before the order finishes executing all of the shares.
-Your Limit Order will stop executing, and will continue only when the stock's price drops back to
-          $5 or below.

 .. _gameplay_stock_market_player_actions_influencing_stock:

 Player Actions Influencing Stocks